codingseb/ExpressionEvaluator/README.md

 evaluator.Namespaces.Remove(namespaceToRemove);
 ```

-All types define in these namespaces are accessibles.
+All types defined in these namespaces are accessibles.

 You can also add a specific type :